 If you’re interested in or already working towards creativity and visual art being more integral to your organisation, we’d love a chat.

-For schools and universities – contributing to arts-based Peace Studies education and learning
+For schools, colleges and universities – contributing to arts-based Peace Studies education and learning

 For individuals of all skill levels looking for something different, making art together, and building creative confidence